Tano (Ta Kora): Attributes and symbols

 Ta Kora is represented by the Tano River and the rock promontory in his nature form.
 Ta Kora has the appearance for a big and strong warrior armed who can change his appearance via shapeshifting, who has several Akrafena, two of which make up his emblem with a sword with two blades fused at the middle, and a legendary gun known as "Kodiawuo", literally meaning to "Go eat and die" or more simply "Pandemic", attributing to Tano's ability to spread illness amongst his enemies.
-It also has links to its destructive power as the word "Kodiawuo" is used when talking about missiles in the Twi language and other such weapons of mass destruction.
+It also has links to its destructive power as the word "Kodiawuo" is used when talking about missiles in the Twi dialect and other such weapons of mass destruction.
 He also wields Thunder and Lightning due to him being the Abosom of Thunder (although in the case of the Fante, he never was a Thunder Abosom).
 His day may be Sunday, as said by one of his names, but there is an atano Abosom who has the name Tano Kwesi.